Phantom65536/csc207-ThoughtVault/Initial Design.md

 3) *Event is displayed as "all-day" if StartTime and EndTime are indicated as 00:00 and 23:59 respectively*

 Notification:
-- Event (Event): The event to be notified
+- EventID (int): The event ID of the event to be notified
 - Occurences (ArrayList of java.time.LocalDateTime): The list of when to notify the user of this event

 Credentials: